 Call us on to start planning your vacation to Thala Beach Nature Reserve or take a look at our itineraries to Queensland

-Thala Beach Nature Reserve, a member of National Geographic Unique Lodges of the World is a charming boutique lodge located on the spectacular coastal road between Cairns and Port Douglas in Tropical North Queensland.
+Thala Beach Nature Reserve, a member of National Geographic Unique Lodges of the World, is a charming boutique lodge located on the spectacular coastal road between Cairns and Port Douglas in Tropical North Queensland.

 The views from Thala Beach Nature Reserve of this World Heritage coastline are second to none.
 Located where the Daintree Rainforest meets the Great Barrier Reef over 145 acres and designed with the aesthetics of its beautiful natural surroundings in mind, Thala’s deluxe timber frame bungalows blend into the vegetation and provide a luxurious sense of privacy.
-There is a spectacular 2km sandy beach and secluded coves as well as the diverse nature of the rainforest to explore and of course the largest coral reef in the world is yours to discover.
+There is a spectacular 2km sandy beach and secluded coves as well as the diverse nature of the rainforest to explore and, of course, the largest coral reef in the world is yours to discover.
 A lovely option for those wanting a barefoot, rustic experience.

 The Bungalows here have been designed to blend with nature and are built from sustainable materials.
 Chose from the Jungle Walk Bungalows which are far from the resort's hub and are peaceful and secluded within the forest, Eucalypt Bungalows which feel like luxurious bird hides - beautiful butterflies and tropical birds are often easily seen from the balcony which is in the rainforest canopy, or the Coral Sea Bungalow with ocean views.
 If you want the ultimate in privacy and romance choose the Sandpiper Suite with its spacious interior and large balcony overlooking Thala Beach Nature Reserve's two deserted beaches.

-Ospreys Restaurant is a memorable experience not only for the delicious and innovative fresh cuisine but also for the setting - high up in the treetops you dine with the birds and have uninterrupted views for over 100km.
+Ospreys Restaurant is a memorable experience, not only for the delicious and innovative fresh cuisine but also for the setting - high up in the treetops you dine with the birds and have uninterrupted views for over 100km.
 The Masked Plover cocktail bar is a relaxed, fun place for a cocktail and a chat about the day's explorations and for a more casual meal with your toes in the sand try Herbie's Beach Shack, fresh seafood, stunning sunsets and cold beer aplenty.

 Thala offers four different types of accommodation which have been designed to compliment and blend with the environment: Jungle Walk Bungalows which are located deep within the forest, Eucalypt Bungalows which are perched among the tree canopies, Coral Sea Bungalows with views over and through the treetops to the ocean and the Sandpiper Suite perched on the headland with views over two beaches.
-All of the en-suite deluxe timber bungalows have air conditioning, TVs/DVD/CDs and private verandas.
+All of the en-suite deluxe timber bungalows have air conditioning, TVs/DVD and private verandas.